 Boil-and-Bite Mouth Guards

 Boil-and-Bite mouth guards can be bought from stores, but they can’t be worn immediately.
 Made of thermoplastic material, they have to be immersed in hot water to increase their malleability and then pressed on the child’s teeth.
-The mouth guard adjusts according to the child’s dental anatomy.
+A kid’s mouth guard in Ashburn adjusts according to the child’s dental anatomy.
 It offers more protection and comfort than a stock mouth guard, but it’s not as comfortable or protective as a mouth guard can be.

 How to care for the mouth guard?